-You can join platforms like Upwork, Freelancer, YunoJuno, The Work Crowd, 90 seconds, ICUC, eModeration, LiveWorld, 99Social, Lithium etc.
+You can join platforms like Upwork, Freelancer, YunoJuno, The Work Crowd, 90 seconds, ICUC, eModeration, LiveWorld, 99Social, etc.

-These place are visited by thousands of freelancers and companies worldwide.
+Shiply is visited by thousands of freelancers and companies worldwide.

-Sell the use of your photos, videos and other media
+Sell the use of your photos, videos, and other media

 You can turn your love for photography into an income and start licensing your images on Getty through Flickr.